Today I am going to review GreyCampus’s online 35 contact hours PMP training program.

 This course provides you with three mock tests.
 You can consider this a bonus and it is something you will rarely see elsewhere.

-You can test yourself here, and find your weak spots and work on them to improve your performance.
+You can test yourself here, find your weak spots, and work on them to improve your performance.

 Pro #7: Other Resources

 Other resources include flashcards, downloadable slides, and templates.
 These are really good resources for you to prepare for the exam.
 You can print out the slides and use them as braindumps for your preparation.

 I strongly recommend that you read a good PMP exam reference book and the PMBOK Guide before starting the training session.
 This will help you understand the training content better.